Sunday, February 27, 2011

 I am beginning today, Wednesday February 9, 2011.
 I will finish Tuesday, November 5, 2013 (I believe this estimate accounts for 2012's February 29th).
 (And, it'd be just a little lame for me if the world decided to end before then).
 I'm keeping a link to this list in that upper left corner of the blog, and I hope to keep updating it with my progress every couple weeks or so.
 And so, ladies and gentlemen, without further ado, my 102 goals for 1,001 days:

 You can keep up with my progress here.
-I've also set a permanent link up in the top left corner of my blog page.

 Music